Natural language processing: Text and speech processing

-Tokenization is a process used in text analysis that divides text into individual words or word fragments.
+Tokenization is a text-processing technique that divides text into individual words or word fragments.
 This technique results in two key components: a word index and tokenized text.
 The word index is a list that maps unique words to specific numerical identifiers, and the tokenized text replaces each word with its corresponding numerical token.
 These numerical tokens are then used in various deep learning methods.

 For a language like English, this is fairly trivial, since words are usually separated by spaces.
 However, some written languages like Chinese, Japanese and Thai do not mark word boundaries in such a fashion, and in those languages text segmentation is a significant task requiring knowledge of the vocabulary and morphology of words in the language.
 Sometimes this process is also used in cases like bag of words (BOW) creation in data mining.